Engee documentation

 Details

-Depending on the value of the parameters, Slip output type outputs either the dimensionless value of the relative sliding velocity (Relative) or the absolute value of the sliding velocity in rad/s (Absolute).
+Depending on the parameter value Slip output type outputs either a dimensionless value of the relative sliding speed (Relative), or the absolute value of the sliding velocity in rad/s (Absolute).

 Data types